SUDHEESH23/Kulkunda-temple-official-website-frontend/README.md

-# Basavana Mooladevi Temple Website
+# Kulkunda Basaveshwara Temple Website

-Welcome to the repository for the Basavana Mooladevi Temple website.
+Welcome to the repository for the Kulkunda Basaveshwara Temple website.
 This project is designed to provide information about the temple, including its history, events, and community activities.

 ## Features